Melissa

 Materials Needed:

-2 copies of a book: check out your local library or buy 2 copies of the same book (makes a great gift to pass along to couple friends too!)
+1. 2 copies of a book: check out your local library or buy 2 copies of the same book (makes a great gift to pass along to a couple of friends too!)

 Things we liked about Book Club for Two